This is a very long article but I promise that it's worth the read if you find Physics fascinating.

 Inside the Milky Way takes viewers on an astounding journey across 100,000 light-years to witness key moments in the history of the Milky Way.
 Using the latest science, NGC constructs a 3-D state-of-the-art CGI model of our galaxy.
 We'll peer into the heart of the Milky Way on the hunt for super-massive black holes, watch how stars are born and die, fly out and above the plane of our galaxy to understand its true shape and scour its dusty spiral arms for the possibility of life.

-This sky represents how the sun came to be with clouds of gas and dust of the Orion Nebula.
+What Earth's skies could look like if we were in another part of the Milky Way galaxy.
+This sky represents how the sun came to be with clouds of gas and dust of the Orion Nebula. |

 Tuesday, November 2, 2010